 - Apply floor fitting foam underlay, which has a strong adhesive coating on one side with a peelable protective film.
 A very popular method of fitting as it vastly reduces installation time compared to traditional mechanical fixing and glueing techniques.

 A more traditional way of fitting hardwood flooring, through the methods of nailing or screwing the floor down.
 The advantages of mechanical fixing is that you have extra damp proofing, added height and the ability to lift floor boards up if access to subfloor is required.

 - Lay a full layer of visqueen over the whole subfloor.
 This is a 300mu (1200 gauge) damp proof membrane.

 - Lay down your additional subfloor, i.e., chipboard, plywood, OSB board or battens.

 - Pin a layer of building paper over the subfloor (chipboard, plywood, OSB board or battens).
 This is a belt and braces approach to further damp proof and protect your hardwood flooring.

 - Now that your subfloor is prepared, you can either face nail, secret nail or secret screw your floor boards down.

 For more information, download our Hardwood Floor Fitting & Maintenance Guide.
 You will find techniques and tips to the various fixing methods mentioned along with preparing and maintaining your floors.

 If you have any questions, feel free to comment on this blog, call or email us.
-We know fitting hardwood flooring can be a daunting task, especially if you're going to tackle the project as a DIY.
+We know fitting hardwood flooring can be a daunting task, especially if you are a novice.
 So we're always on hand to give you the best possible advice to make sure your installation project goes smoothly and that you enjoy the feeling that hardwood flooring brings to your home or office.